Neurodevelopmental Collaboration Clinic

 The ABLE Center, Child’s Nature, and Anderson Educational Consulting are teaming together for the Neurodevelopmental Collaboration Clinic (The NdCC).
 This clinic is designed to provide comprehensive, neurodiversity affirming, care to help all children thrive at home and school.
 The clinic aims to bridge both clinical and educational diagnoses to bring the best integrative care for children with neurodevelopmental differences.

 Dr. Jennifer Imig Huffman, Licensed Clinical Psychologist, Board Certified Pediatric Neuropsychologist and owner of The ABLE Center

-Mrs. Carrie Kerr, ASHA-certified Speech-Language Pathologist and the owner/clinical director of Child's Nature
+Mrs. Carrie Kerr, ASHA-certified Speech-Language Pathologist, Child's Nature

 Our N.D.C.C. provides a comprehensive evaluation that can include the following components: